usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 - SP 800-63C *Federation and Assertions* - Provides guidelines on the use of federated identity and assertions to convey the results of authentication processes to a relying party. _This document contains both normative and informative material._

-It is anticipated that SP 800-63A, SP 800-63B, and SP 800-63C will be revised asynchronously with each other and with this document.
-The latest revision of each should be used.
+NIST anticipates that SP 800-63A, SP 800-63B, and SP 800-63C will be revised asynchronously with each other and with this document.
+At any given time, the most recent revision of each should be used (e.g., if at a time in the future SP 800-63A-1 and SP 800-63B-2 are the most recent revisions of each document, they should be used together even though the revision numbers do not match).

 OMB guidance outlines a five-step process by which agencies should meet their authentication assurance requirements:

+>**MG: call out to A-130?**

 1.  *Conduct a risk assessment of the government system* – No specific risk assessment methodology is prescribed for this purpose;
     however, NIST Special
-    Publication (SP) 800-30 [[SP 800-30]](#SP800-30) offers a general process for risk assessment and risk mitigation, and NIST Special Publication (SP) 800-37 Revision 1 [[SP 800-37]](#SP800-37) provides guidelines on the selection and specification of security controls for an information system as part of an organization-wide information security program.
-This guideline supports the identification of risk to the organization or to individuals associated with the operation of an information system.
+    Publication (SP) 800-30 [[SP 800-30]](#SP800-30) offers a general process for risk assessment and risk mitigation, and NIST Special Publication (SP) 800-37 Revision 1 [[SP 800-37]](#SP800-37) provides guidelines on the selection and specification of security controls for a system as part of an organization-wide information security program.
+This guideline supports the identification of risk to the organization or to individuals associated with the operation of a system.

 2.  *Map identified risks to the appropriate assurance level* – Section 2.2 of OMB M-04-04 provides the guidance necessary for agencies to